Anal Cancer: The Basics

 - Pain or feeling of fullness in the anus.

-- Some people may be itchy, have a discharge, change from normal bathroom habits, and be sore to the touch.
+- Some people may be itchy, have discharge, have a change in normal bathroom habits, and may have pain when touched.

 Diagnosis of Anal Cancer